Investing in your education is investing in your future.

 Federal Financial Aid Programs

 The following is a description of the financial aid programs available at American Career College for students who qualify.
-Additional information may be obtained through the Financial Aid Department.
+Additional information may be obtained from the ACC Financial Aid Office.
+For information, guidance and tools about federal student assistance, you can also visit the U.S. Department of Education's website on federal student aid at https://studentaid.ed.gov/sa/.

 Federal Pell Grant

-The Federal PELL Grant Program provides a foundation of assistance to which other forms of aid may be added.
+The Federal PELL Grant Program provides a foundation of assistance for undergraduates with financial need who have not yet earned a bachelor’s or professional degree.
 Eligibility for the Federal PELL Grant Program is determined by a standard formula that is revised and approved every year by the federal government.
 Unlike loans, grants do not have to be paid back.
+A student can receive a Federal Pell Grant for no more than six academic years.

 Federal Supplemental Educational Opportunity Grant (FSEOG)